 The mansion hosted several historic functions throughout the elder Laurel’s political career.
 It later became the de facto headquarters of the Nacionalist Party when José Laurel, Jr. bought the property after the 1959 demise of his father.

-While the surrounding lot was purchased by real estate developer Vista Land for the construction of Vista Shaw, effort has been put in place to preserve the original state of the mansion.
+While the surrounding lot was purchased by real estate developer Vista Land for the construction of Vista Shaw, effort has been put in place to preserve the original state of the mansion, which is one of the protected heritage houses in the Philippines.

 Location: Sta.
 Mesa, Manila